JY-H/fakesteam/README.md

 * developers no longer have platform as an attribute.
 * games now have url as an attribute.
 * games: title now has the UNIQUE constraint.
+* admin teams are now divided by gameplay.